Kiss Better

 • Through their hair.
 But gently.
 No grabbing.

 The key is movement.
 Don't just place your hands and leave them.
 Let them travel.
 Let them respond to the kiss the way your lips do.
+And if your partner has facial hair, you'll want to read our advice on how to kiss someone with a beard.

 4. Control Your Breathing